Pheoxy/linux_install/archlinux_install_i3.md

 Do this until you have at least 3 entrys you have picked and then Install Archlinux system files:

 #### Install base system
-`pacstrap /mnt base base-devel linux-lts nvidia-lts intel-ucode git`
+`pacstrap -i /mnt base base-devel`

 Generate the fstab so we can install a boot loader: